vetid/otc/README.md

 * 21/06/2020 / https://github.com/vetid/otc/releases

 # Support:
-* This [release](https://github.com/vetid/otc/releases "Release") of OTC will be updated every time that CSGO updates.
+* This [Release](https://github.com/vetid/otc/releases "Release") of OTC that will be updated every time that CSGO updates.
 * This repository is a repost of [0x000cb](https://github.com/0x000cb "0x000cb") OTC project.

 # Discord: